 - Default web fonts provided by Figma

-- Missing font warning in some files
+- Missing font warnings in some files

-- Text shifts or changes format
+- Minor shifts or formatting changes in text

-- Icon fonts turn into text
+- Icon fonts turning into text

 - Ligatures not working